-The professional duty of confidentiality covers not only what a patient may reveal to the doctor, but also what a doctor may independently conclude or form an opinion about based on his or her examination or assessment of the patient.
-Confidentiality covers all medical records (including x-rays, lab-reports, etc.) as well as communications between patient and doctor, and generally includes communications between the patient and other professional staff working with the doctor.
+The professional duty of confidentiality covers not only what a patient may reveal to the doctor, but also any opinions and conclusions the doctor may form after having examined or assessed the patient.
+Confidentiality covers all medical records (including medical history, pre-existing medical conditions, x-rays, lab-reports, etc.), as well as communications between the patient and the doctor.
+Generally, this also includes communications between the patient and other professional staff working with the doctor.

-A breach of confidentiality occurs when a patient's private information is disclosed to a third party without his or her consent.
+A breach of confidentiality occurs when a patient's private information is disclosed to a third party without their consent.
 There are limited exceptions to this, including disclosures to state health officials and court orders requiring medical records to be produced.

 Patient confidentiality is protected under state law.
-If a patient's private information is disclosed without authorization and an injury results, the patient could have a cause of action against the medical provider for malpractice, invasion of privacy, or related torts.
+If a patient's private information is disclosed without authorization and causes some type of harm to the patient, he or she could have a cause of action against the medical provider for malpractice, invasion of privacy, or other related torts.
 Of course, if the patient consented to the disclosure, no breach occurred.

-The duty of confidentiality continues even after a patient has stopped seeing or being treated by the doctor.
+The duty of confidentiality continues even after a patient has stopped seeing or being treated by that particular doctor.
 The duty even survives the death of a patient.
 That means if the patient passes away, his or her medical records and information are still protected by doctor-patient confidentiality.

 Get a Free Evaluation of Your Doctor-Patient Confidentiality Breach Claim

 Your medical records say a lot about you and should never be shared without your consent.
 If you're still in need of information regarding the differences between confidentiality and privacy, or need immediate representation, you don't have to look far.
 Start the process today with a free initial case review by a medical malpractice attorney.